soffes/blog/published/2010-09-14-hello-internet-the-government/hello-internet-the-government.markdown

+---
-# Hello Internet: The Government
+title: "Hello Internet: The Government"
+categories: video hello-internet
+---

 Thoughts about the government and the IRS.
 I need to clean my apartment as well.